jschneringer/employee-tracker/README.md

 <h1>Employee Tracker</h1>
 <h1>Project Description</h1>
-<h2>The purpose of this project is to create a command line application that displays information about your Employees, salary, department, role, etc.</h2>
+<h2>The purpose of this project is to create a command line application that displays information about your employee's, salary, department, role, etc.</h2>
 <h1>Technologies Used </h1>
 <ul>
 <li>Javascript </li>